Get to know the researchers

 Gain an in-depth understanding of their research and how it connects to our UN SDG commitments.

 This year’s research conference includes project presentations of undergraduate students and their research experiences.
 Hear firsthand as these students share their experiences and discuss the various research opportunities available to undergraduates.
 Explore a variety of topics inspired by the UN’s Sustainable Development Goals (SDGs).
-Hear about recent discoveries, cutting-edge research, and emerging technologies in fields such as machine learning algorithms, energy efficiency, bioengineering, educational software services, RSO satellite models, water ice mapping on Mars, and more.
+Hear about recent discoveries, cutting-edge research, and emerging technologies in fields such as machine learning algorithms, bioengineering, RSO satellite models, water ice mapping on Mars, and more.

 UN SDG 3: Good Health & Well-being